 - MATTHEW 10:28: “And do not fear those who kill the body, but are unable to kill the soul; but rather fear Him who is able to destroy both soul and body in hell.”
 2.

-* How can “souls of those who had been slain” during the Tribulations cry out to God and ask how long it will be before their blood is avenged?
+* How can “souls of those who had been slain” during the Tribulation cry out to God and ask how long it will be before their blood is avenged?

 * If our soul does not exist apart from the body, how could Moses who died (Jude 9) and Elijah who went up to Heaven (2 Kings 2) appear on earth prior to the resurrection?

 - MATTHEW 17:3-4: “And behold, Moses and Elijah appeared to them, talking with Him.
-And Peter answered and said to Jesus, ‘Lord, it is good for us to be here; if You wish, I will make three tabernacles here, one for You, and one for Moses, and one for Elijah.’ “
+Peter said to Jesus, ‘Lord, it is good for us to be here; if You wish, I will make three tabernacles here, one for You, and one for Moses, and one for Elijah.’ “

 * How can God be the God of the “living” if Abraham, Isaac and Jacob ceased to exist at death?
 How can the dead in the tombs “hear” the “voice” of Jesus, if they no longer exist after death?